-Owning a dog as a pet is undoubtedly fun and exciting – especially if you are thinking of getting a French Bulldog.
+Owning a dog as a pet is certainly fun and exciting – especially if you are thinking of getting a French Bulldog.
 French Bulldogs are cute, adorable, loyal, playful, energetic, and much more.
 However, the real question is, are French Bulldogs high maintenance?

 Well, the short answer to this question is YES.
 French Bulldogs are small dog breeds.
 Compared to other small dogs out there, they are certainly high maintenance.
-As they are a cross breed, they are prone to several health issues, piling up a massive stack of vet bills.
+As they are a cross breed, they are prone to several health issues, piling up a huge stack of vet bills.
 Moreover, French Bulldogs require proper grooming and regular bathing with a healthy diet.

 Are French Bulldogs High Maintenance – 10 Potential Needs